Emanoil Băleanu: Slaveowner and political novice

+Regulamentul introduction

 The throne in Bucharest was assigned to Alexandru II Ghica, who presided over an era of Westernization.
 Historian Bogdan Bucur notes that, under the Regulamentul regime and its "bourgeois era", the Băleanus were the third most powerful clan of Wallachian boyars, ranking below the Filipescus and the Ghicas.
 In 1830, formally renouncing Ottoman clothing, Emanoil Băleanu was integrated within the restored and modernized Wallachian military forces.
 He was one of the last boyars to be granted automatic advancement based on high birth, and almost immediately received the rank of Polkovnik (Colonel).
 He was first assigned command over the 1st Infantry Regiment at Craiova, serving under Russian commanders.
 His own subordinates included two future conservative polemicists, Grigore Lăcusteanu and Dimitrie Papazoglu.
 Băleanu was stationed in Bucharest in 1831, when Wallachia was hit by the second cholera pandemic.
 As reported by Lăcusteanu, Russian overseer Pavel Kiselyov held Băleanu and Ioan Odobescu responsible for the poor hygiene at Filantropia Hospital.
 Both were "arrested inside the hospital" and only released following its complete sanitation.
 According to Lăcusteanu, they relied on take-out food and slept at a local pub.

 While his father was a sponsor of the conservative poet Grigore Alexandrescu, Băleanu Jr was sympathetic to Wallachian liberalism, and welcomed in his home Teodor Diamant, who actively campaigned in favor of Fourierism.
 He consolidated his standing in 1831, taking over as Wallachia's Great Hatman; simultaneously, in the election of 1831 he acquired a seat in the Ordinary National Assembly.
 The Prince nominated him and Constantin Bălăceanu to settle a long-running conflict between regular Wallachian Jews and their government-sanctioned leader, or Staroste.
 They failed to reach an understanding, simply reconfirming the Staroste to his position, where he remained for the next decade.
 Meanwhile, Băleanu, Ioan Câmpineanu, Grigore Cantacuzino and Iancu Ruset presided over a liberal faction sometimes labeled as "National Party", and by 1834 produced designs on how to rewrite Regulamentul into a set of reformist policies.
 By then, Băleanu had also helped set up a Philharmonic Society, which promoted culture along with liberal ideas.